Sergei Osipov (artist): Biography

 Sergei Osipov was born in a peasant family in the village of Stepankovo in the Bezhetsky Uyezd of the Tver Governorate.
-Since pre-revolutionary years, his father worked on construction in Petrograd.
+Since pre-revolutionary years, his father worked in construction in Leningrad.

 Osipov started his education in primary school of the village of Porechie.
-In 1927 he coming to his father in Leningrad.
-Here he graduated seven classes of secondary school No. 57 and enters a pupil at the plant.
-Then he works with his father in construction.
-At the same time Osipov attending evening classes of Tavricheskaya Art School, where he studied with famous teachers Vladimir Sukov and Semion Abugov.
+In 1927 he joined his father in Leningrad.
+There, he completed seven classes of secondary school No. 57 and entered at a plant.
+Then he worked with his father in construction.
+At the same time, Osipov attended evening classes of Tavricheskaya Art School, where he studied with famous teachers Vladimir Sukov and Semion Abugov.

 In 1932, Sergei Osipov entered the preparatory classes at the Russian Academy of Arts, and in 1936 he became a student of painting department of the Leningrad Institute of Painting, Sculpture and Architecture.
 He studied of Semion Abugov, Mikhail Bernshtein, Genrikh Pavlovsky.

 After the second year, Alexander Osmerkin invited the young artist to continue studies in his personal workshop.
 About years of study Osipov left memories:

 Alexander Alexandrovich Osmerkin was, in my opinion, a born teacher who knew how, like no one else, to explain the difficulties encountered in the work, while finding surprisingly accurate, sometimes not direct, but giving food for thought words.
 We painte a model.
 I work over the canvas, trying to put together the whole production, and applied thousands of fractional strokes with small brushes.
 Osmerkin said: “Osipov, it would be nice for you to addd a some Fechin ...”
 And somehow everything became clear.Personal artistic experience allowed Alexander Osmerkin to discover difficult and subtle connections in the painting of Russian and Western European masters.
 So, revealing to us the method of Cezanne, he compared it with the picturesque experience of Alexander Ivanov, and then Cezanne's “Mount St. Victoria ”with its transitions of clearly defined color plans – from warm pink and orange to blue and blue – becomes somewhere very close to the Italian canvases of our great Alexander Ivanov.

 The Great Patriotic War caught Sergei Osipov on graduate course of Alexander Osmerkin workshop.
 He volunteered to go to the Red Army and participated in battles at Leningrad.
-In December 1941, under the demining of passes for the upcoming battalion sailors from Kronshtadt to the Old Peterhoff he was seriously injured, lost a leg.
-More than a year he spent in the hospital for treatment.
-In 1943 he discharged as a disabled of Great Patriotic War.
+In December 1941, under the demining of passes for the upcoming battalion sailors from Kronshtadt to the Old Peterhoff, he was seriously injured, and lost a leg.
+He spent more than a year in the hospital for treatment.
+In 1943, he was discharged as a disabled of the Great Patriotic War.